alexklibisz/deep-calcium/README.md

 ## Example

-This will be streamlined in the future.
+This will be streamlined in the future (e.g. pip install).

 ```
 # Clone the repository.